andrewrossi-ux/persona-form/templates/persona-viewer-v3.md

     goal: Monitor all feeds, allocate resources, coordinate with fire IC
     current_pain: Can only watch one feed at a time; switching loses context; partner agency can't access feeds without a full account
     ideal_experience: Multi-pane view with picture-in-picture, one-click secure share to partner agency via link, persistent map showing all drone positions and coverage areas

-  - trigger: Watch commander monitoring from the station during a developing situation
-    goal: Stay informed without being pulled into the field; make resource decisions if needed
-    current_pain: No easy way to dip in and out of a feed without losing context on what was missed
-    ideal_experience: Persistent feed with timeline markers for key moments; ability to quickly rewind 60 seconds without leaving the live view
 ```

 ## Anti-Goals